pr0ggy/feather/README.md

 ```php
 function Kase\runner($suiteDescription, ...$suiteTests)
 ```
 The main test runner generation function which takes a test suite name and 1 or more test cases to execute.
-The test suite for the given tests is returned as a callable for execution within the Kase bootstrap file, as in the example above.
+The test suite for the given tests is returned as a callable for execution, as in the example above.

 ---